pingcap/docs/tidb-cloud/connect-to-tidb-cluster-serverless.md

   The standard connection exposes a public endpoint, so you can connect to your TiDB cluster via a SQL client from your laptop.

-  TiDB Serverless supports [TLS connections](/tidb-cloud/secure-connections-to-serverless-clusters.md), which ensures the security of data transmission from your applications to TiDB clusters.
+  TiDB Serverless requires [TLS connections](/tidb-cloud/secure-connections-to-serverless-clusters.md), which ensures the security of data transmission from your applications to TiDB clusters.

 The following table shows the network you can use in different connection methods: